|Top Previous Next|

 This is the first of 5 tabs on the Preview Design window.
 The others are:

 The Design Tab is divided into 2 main sections:

-The right side is the visual design canvas - a representation of your display that will be used to simulate your lights during sequence playback.
+•Below the toolbar is the visual design canvas - a representation of your display that will be used to simulate your lights during sequence playback.

 Items in the Prop and Group List can be selected by clicking on them.
 The prop or group that is selected will then be displayed in yellow on the design canvas to the right.
 You can also do the reverse: you can click on a prop on the design canvas and its name will be highlighted in the Prop and Group List.

 You can also select more than one item at a time.
 This is often useful for moving several props at the same time or for creating groups.
 In the Prop and Group List, Ctrl-click on an item to select it in addition to items already selected.
 Use Shift-click to select a range of items in the list.
 When selecting items using the mouse on the design canvas, hold the Shift button down on the keyboard while clicking the mouse and that prop will be added to the ones already selected.